renpy/renpy/sphinx/source/text.rst

 .. text-tag:: alt

-    The alt tag prevents text from being rendered, while still maing the text available for the text-to-speech system. ::
+    The alt tag prevents text from being rendered, while still making the text available for the text-to-speech system. ::

        g "Good to see you! {image=heart.png}{alt}heart{/alt}"